Determining Right of Way in a Pedestrian vs. Car Accident

 Pedestrians are some of the most vulnerable individuals on the road.
 Whether you’re on a sidewalk, in a crosswalk, or in a parking lot, you deserve to feel safe.
 Unfortunately, careless motorists, the increasing speed of vehicles in the road, and human error can lead to serious accidents.
 While the driver of the car may have minimal damage, a pedestrian vs. car accident can leave you with debilitating injuries and crushing medical debt.

-If you’ve been injured in a car accident, reach out to our personal injury lawyers for a free consultation.
-You may be eligible for financial compensation.
+If you’ve been injured in a car accident, whether as a driver or a pedestrian, reach out to our personal injury lawyers for a free consultation.

 What is Right of Way?